MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

-A. The New Way Of Learning
+  *The New Way Of Learning

-B. The BootCamp Experience
+  *The BootCamp Experience

-C. Why Cyber Security
+  *Why Cyber Security

-D. Job Applications & Interviews
+  *Job Applications & Interviews

-E. Recruiters
+  *Recruiters

-F. Linked In
+  *Linked In

-G. Studying For Certifications
+  *Studying For Certifications

-H. Scams
+  *Scams

-I. Online Courses (and a really cool hack!)
+  *Online Courses (and a really cool hack!)

 J. Product Management